Idhu Namma Aalu (2016 film)

 Idhu Namma Aalu (lit.
 'He is our man'; coll.
 She is my lover) is a 2016 Indian Tamil-language romantic comedy film written, co-produced and directed by Pandiraj.
 The film stars Silambarasan, Nayantara and Andrea Jeremiah, while Soori and Jayaprakash portray supporting roles.
 This film was produced by T. Rajender and music was composed by Kuralarasan.
+In the film, Shiva is an IT professional in Chennai.
+His father arranges a meeting with Myla.
+Though skeptical about arranged marriages, Shiva is instantly smitten by Myla's beauty and direct nature.

 This film released on 27 May 2016 was highly anticipated from audience and opened with mixed reviews but became an above average success at the box office.
 The film was partially reshot in Telugu as Sarasudu (2017) with Soori and Satyam Rajesh swapping roles.

 Plot

 Shiva (Silambarasan) is an IT engineer with Vaasu (Soori) as his driver and colleague.
 He visits Myla (Nayanthara) for a marriage proposal and instantly likes her.
 Myla wishes to speak to him privately and asks him about Priya (Andrea Jeremiah), his ex-girlfriend.
 Shiva accepts his old love for her.
 He then leaves the house thinking the marriage will not happen, but Myla accepts the marriage proposal.
 Later, they start speaking on the phone, and Shiva tells his old love story and how they broke up.
 Myla starts loving Shiva deeply and in the beginning tests him, and later they are love locked couple.
 One day both their parents fight about a trivial issue, and the marriage is cancelled.
 Myla attempts suicide as she does not want to give up Shiva but is saved by his father (Jayaprakash).
 Myla and Shiva reunite and marry.
 As the story moves, they finally have a child and live happily.